Genaker/nodejento/README.md

 options.include.separate	boolean
 If true, runs a separate query to fetch the associated instances, only supported for hasMany associations.

-Sequelize has parameter called **separate**.
-Separate parameter was crucial in optimizing complex queries where you want to include associated nested data.
+Sequelize has a parameter called **separate**.
+Separate parameters were crucial in optimizing complex queries where you want to include associated nested data.

 It’s only available for **hasMany** (Only HasMany associations support include.separate) associations, it takes those previously nested queries and performs them individually or separately using **WHERE IN([])** SQL condition.
 As a bonus, the results from each query are joined together later in memory, so we were able to maintain the same response and not have to alter how we were setting the data.
-What this meant for our situation: we were able to decouple our queries, perform them separate from one another and get a huge boost in efficiency.
+What this meant for our situation: we were able to decouple our queries, perform them separately from one another and get a huge boost in efficiency.
 Measuring the before and after performance of a few endpoints, we estimated a 10x improvement.
 We were also able to target other queries with similar methods and associations and gain performance optimizations there as well.

-Previsous default joing approach takes: ORM: 57.209ms Separate approach takes: ORM: 15.439ms
+Previous default joining approach takes: ORM: 57.209ms Separate approach takes: ORM: 15.439ms

 For the huge collection 2100 Products: before 12s after 1.029s

-Result SQL query will looks like:
+Result SQL query will look like:
 ```
 SELECT `value_id`, `store_id`, `value`, `attribute_id`, `entity_id` FROM `catalog_product_entity_varchar` AS `CatalogProductEntityVarchar` WHERE (`CatalogProductEntityVarchar`.`entity_id` IN (57, 58, 77, 89);
 ```

-# Executing RAW SQL queries agains Magento Database
+# Executing RAW SQL queries against Magento Database

 As there are often use cases in which it is just easier to execute raw / already prepared SQL queries, you can use the sequelize.query method.

-By default the function will return two arguments - a results array, and an object containing metadata (such as amount of affected rows, etc).
-Note that since this is a raw query, the metadata are dialect specific.
+By default, the function will return two arguments - a results array, and an object containing metadata (such as amount of affected rows, etc).
+Note that since this is a raw query, the metadata are dialect-specific.
 Some dialects return the metadata "within" the results object (as properties on an array).
 However, two arguments will always be returned, but for MSSQL and MySQL it will be two references to the same object.

 ```
 const [results, metadata] = await sequelize.query("UPDATE users SET y = 42 WHERE x = 12");
 // Results will be an empty array and metadata will contain the number of affected rows.
 ```

-In cases where you don't need to access the metadata you can pass in a query type to tell sequelize how to format the results.
+In cases where you don't need to access the metadata, you can pass in a query type to tell sequelize how to format the results.
 For example, for a simple select query you could do:

 ```
 const { QueryTypes } = require('sequelize');